greenstick/bootstrapping-package-management-on-exacloud/README.md

 Log on to ExaCloud, then start an interactive session (i.e. don't use the head node) and setup a `packages` directory:
 ```
 condor_submit --interactive
+# Wait for a moment while ExaCloud logs you onto a child node...then...
 cd ~/ && mkdir packages
 ```